Artist: Marcantonio Raimondi (Italian, Argini (?) ca. 1480–before 1534 Bologna (?))

 Artist: After Raphael (Raffaello Sanzio or Santi) (Italian, Urbino 1483–1520 Rome)

 Dimensions: Sheet: 11 7/16 x 17 3/16 in.
 (29.1 x 43.7 cm)

 A masterpiece of Renaissance printmaking, this work represents a high point in the collaboration between Raphael and Marcantonio.
 While Marcantonio sometimes worked from drawings created for other projects, in this case Raphael created the drawing for the sole purpose of having it engraved by Marcantonio.
-Drawings done, as Vasari tells us, "to please himself," gave Raphael a forum in which to explore the ancient motifs that so fascinated him, while the process of printing ensured that Raphael's private research would be known to a wide audience.
+Drawings done, as Vasari tells us, 'to please himself,' gave Raphael a forum in which to explore the ancient motifs that so fascinated him, while the process of printing ensured that Raphael's private endeavours could be known to a wide audience.
 The engraver's controlled, systematic line, curving around the figures, gives them a great three-dimensional presence.